Tornado-hit factory sued; workers said they couldn't leave

 The lawsuit claims the factory had “up to three and half hours before the tornado hit its place of business to allow its employees to leave its worksite as safety precautions.”
 The factory showed “flagrant indifference to the rights” of the workers by refusing to do so, the lawsuit said.

-An employee of the factory told The Associated Press on Tuesday that a supervisor threatened her with written disciplinary action if she went home early because storms were approaching.
+Factory employee Haley Conder told The Associated Press on Tuesday that a supervisor threatened her with written disciplinary action if she went home early because storms were approaching.

 The only plaintiff identified in the lawsuit is Elijah Johnson, who was working the night shift at the candle factory when the storm struck.
 The wording of the lawsuit says it was filed by Johnson and on behalf of “others similarly situated.”
 Others aren’t identified by name for “fear of reprisal,” Jones said.

-The legal action was taken less than a week after the storms that began Friday night destroyed lives and property from Arkansas to Illinois and in parts of neighboring states, carving a more than 200-mile (320-kilometer) path through Kentucky alone.
+The governor said it was “an absolute miracle” that more lives were not lost.
+“I will tell you, I was almost certain that the number would be 70,” he said.
+“But thank God, others either left or escaped.”

-More than 100 people were working on candle orders when the twister flattened the Mayfield facility.
-The scale of the damage initially stoked fears that scores of workers could be found dead in the rubble.
+More than 100 people were working on candle orders when the twister flattened the facility.
 The company later said many employees who survived left the site and went to homes with no phone service, adding to the confusion over who was missing.

-Since then, all workers have been accounted for, according to state and local officials who have spoken to the company.
+The lawsuit was filed less than a week after the storms that began Friday night destroyed lives and property from Arkansas to Illinois and in parts of neighboring states, carving a more than 200-mile (320-kilometer) path through Kentucky alone.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.